Yin Yoga Teacher Training

 Philosophy

-- Meaning of Yin – Intro to yin/yang relativity
+- An intro to yin/yang relativity

-- Learning to listen to yourself, and the benefits of slowing down
+- Learning to listen to yourself

 3